The Glenlivet AD

 On realising the unsavoury turn of events, other lawyers, led by the prosecution counsel, jumped to their feet and began to beg the judge to forgive the lawyer.

-While the lawyers were still upstanding begging, the judge pronounced that the case had been adjourned until 13 April for adoption, and rose for the day.
+While the lawyers were still begging, the judge pronounced that the case had been adjourned until 13 April for adoption, and rose for the day.

 Earlier, when the case was called in the morning, Mr Kehinde told the court that Mr Sowore had a recording device with him in the dock.